 “I’m not sure I’ve known any ENFPs, but how would you best describe their personality in action?
 They typically move around a lot from people to people?
 Sounds like a party host who talks to all the guests… ” says Horatio.

-Wahahahaha pretty much accurate. ;x
+Wahahahaha was pretty much accurate. ;x

 “I just got out of a relationship with an ENFP.
 They’re actually great, I admire them becuse they are very honest with themselves, despite how crazy they appear to others (they’re usually oblivious to it though).
 But ENFP’s love high stakes, the rush, the thrill, the chase when it comes to romantic pursuits, unless you’re able to maintain that fire they’ll end up looking elsewhere,” says Izan.

-Anyway, like most N types, we think about the possibilities A LOT.
+Like most N types, we think about the possibilities A LOT.
 So much so that sometimes, it may be projected out of proportion, in the wrong direction altogether.

-The words of another ENFP female.
+These are the words of another ENFP female.